Wiseguy (TV series): "Stairway to Heaven"

-Frank discovers his wife is dying of liver failure, but cannot get a transplant due to her alcoholism.
-He uses money provided by Vinnie ("Date with an Angel") to obtain an under-the-table liver transplant, saving her life.
-However, feeling that Frank was the cause of her drinking, she asks for a separation, and Frank temporarily moves in with Vinnie.
+Frank's wife Jenny is dying of liver failure, and cannot get a transplant due to her alcoholism.
+Frank uses money given to Vinnie by Roger in "Date with an Angel" to obtain an under-the-table liver transplant, saving her life.
+However, feeling that Frank was the cause of her drinking, she demands a separation, and Frank temporarily moves in with Vinnie.

 "White Noise"

-Vinnie enters a mental hospital for general treatment and is set up by Daryl Elias, who can work computers and has a score to settle.
-Sonny Steelgrave is brought back via Vinnie's memory and Vinnie resolves his guilt issues.
+Vinnie goes undercover in a corrupt mental hospital, but not by choice: disgraced former OCB chief Daryl Elias (John M. Jackson) edits Vinnie's cover as a violently unstable patient into hospital records, and Vinnie is committed when he tries to check out after a physical exam.
+Through a series of hallucinations of Sonny Steelgrave, Vinnie resolves his guilt issues.

-"Call It Casaba"
+"Call it Casaba"

-Vinnie, Frank and Lifeguard go on a camping weekend, but Lifeguard has his daughter's marriage on his mind.
-This isn't helped when the daughter shows up at his cabin.
+Vinnie, Frank, and Lifeguard go on a camping weekend, but Lifeguard has his daughter's marriage on his mind.
+This is not helped when the daughter shows up at his cabin.
 This episode is a fan favorite, and was especially a favorite of co-star Jonathan Banks.

 "Sleepwalk"

-After the "Dead Dog Records" arc, Vinnie has a liaison with Amber Twine, who was widowed when her husband suffered a heart attack during the main story.
-He attempts to live in her world of late nights with musicians but finds he has no interest in it, and she has no interest in his world.
-This sequence featured a cameo by blues harp player Kim Wilson and his band, The Fabulous Thunderbirds.
+After the "Mafia Wars" arc, Vinnie tries to patch things up with Amber Twine.
+At the suggestion of a psychiatrist, they practice chastity while staying at Lifeguard's cabin.
+However, even in this context Amber cannot give up the music business, and Vinnie realizes that he in turn cannot give up being an undercover agent, so they amicably break up again.
+This sequence features a cameo by blues harp player Kim Wilson and his band, The Fabulous Thunderbirds.

 "How Will They Remember Me?"

-Vinnie discovers his late father's old diary and sees his very honest father faced the same temptations from criminals that Vinnie faces today.
-This is the only episode of the series not to feature Jonathan Banks as Frank McPike, due to the episode mostly taking place in flashbacks.
+Vinnie discovers his late father's diary and sees his father (also played by Ken Wahl) faced the same temptations from criminals that Vinnie faces.
+This episode does not feature Frank McPike, due to the episode mostly taking place in flashbacks.
+The flashbacks are all in black-and-white.

 "People Do It All the Time"

 Lifeguard's family troubles continue as he comes to grips with becoming a grandfather.
-He steps in when his son-in-law gets involved with an unscrupulous construction company.
+He steps in when his son-in-law takes a job with an unscrupulous construction company.

 "The Reunion"

-Vinnie attends his high school reunion, where he is reunited with an old flame who now works for the NYPD.
-This episode brought back Mike "Mooch" Cacciatore from the Garment Trade arc as Vinnie's high school buddy.
+Vinnie attends his high school reunion, where he is reunited with an old flame, Denise Denelli (Cathy Moriarty), who now works for the NYPD, and Mike "Mooch" Cacciatore (Tony Ganios), the defense attorney from the Garment Trade arc and Vinnie's high school buddy.
+When Frank informs Vinnie that Denise has bugged his house because of his Mafia association, Vinnie is enraged at her betrayal of their friendship and hatches a revenge scheme.
+Denise and Mooch are nearly killed in the resulting misadventure, and end up marrying each other.

 "Meet Mike McPike"

 Frank has family problems when his father, Mike McPike, gets thrown out of yet another nursing home.
+Frank takes him in temporarily, but once Mike realizes Frank no longer lives with his family, he becomes determined to get Frank and Jenny back together.